Zabba Lindner And the Rhythm' Stix (Germany)

 Zachert, Louis (Belgium)

 Vie!
-(1993)
+(1992)

 Synthesizer soundscapes.
 The above album was re-released in 2002 in a limited edition of 200 copies, but the new version consists of reworked and remastered material plus one bonus track.
+Louis Zachert was born in 1963 in Germany and died in 2015 in Belgium.

 Zadri & Mo (France)